Skip to content

 Discover Chankillo, the oldest solar observatory in America, in the magical Casma Valley.
 With more than 2,200 years of history, this archaeological complex, declared a World Heritage Site by UNESCO, will surprise you with its 13 aligned towers that accurately marked solstices and equinoxes.
 Walk among its structures, watch the sunrise from its viewpoints and marvel at the astronomical wisdom of the Casma-Sechin culture.
 An unforgettable experience where ancient history is lived outdoors.

-Traditional Water Judges System of Corongo: UNESCO World Heritage Site
+Traditional Water Judges System of Corongo: UNESCO Intangible Cultural Heritage of Humanity

-Live a unique experience in Corongo with the Traditional System of Water Judges, an ancestral practice recognized as a World Heritage Site by UNESCO.
+Live a unique experience in Corongo with the Traditional System of Water Judges, an ancestral practice recognized as an Intangible Cultural Heritage of Humanity by UNESCO.
 Every year, communities elect their judges to organize the use of water in a fair and collective way, combining local rules with Andean rituals.
 This tradition reflects the deep respect for nature and community cooperation, inviting you to learn about a way of life based on balance and ancestral wisdom.

 Huascaran National Park: Mountains, volcanoes and snow-capped peaks

-Discover the Huascarán National Park, the most impressive natural treasure of Ancash and UNESCO World Heritage Site.
-In this Andean paradise, imposing snow-capped mountains such as the Huascarán, the Pastoruri glacier that belongs to the Climate Change Route, the 69 Lagoon with its intense turquoise color, the emblematic lagoons of Llanganuco and the majestic Laguna Parón await you.
+Discover the Huascaran National Park, the most impressive natural treasure of Ancash and UNESCO World Heritage, dazzles visitors with snow-capped peaks such as Huascaran, Vallunaraju Peak, and stunning lakes including Llanganuco, Churup and the intensely blue Laguna 69.
 Hike unforgettable trekking routes, travel through high mountain landscapes, observe unique species and be amazed by the beauty of the Cordillera Blanca.
 It is a must-see destination for nature, adventure and photography lovers.

 Cordillera de Huayhuash: Mountains, volcanoes and snow-capped mountains